Airbus A380 wing checks extended to entire fleet

 UNUSUALLY EARLY PROBLEMS

-Airbus has staked its future on the 12 billion euro A380 programme and is anxious to prevent publicity about the cracks denting confidence in its aircraft.
+Airbus has staked its future on the 12 billion euro ($16 billion) A380 program and is anxious to prevent publicity about the cracks denting confidence in its aircraft.
 With a list price of $390 million, the 525-seater is popular with passengers but has not sold as well as its designers expected.

 "These are not critical parts affecting safety any time soon," said Jean-Pierre Casamayou, editor-in-chief of Air et Cosmos, a French aerospace publication.